marrink-lab/vermouth-martinize/doc/source/general_overview.rst

     pip install vermouth

-The behavior of the ``pip`` command can vary depending of the specificity of your python installation.
+The behavior of the ``pip`` command can vary depending on the specificity of your python installation.
 See the `documentation on installing a python package
 <https://packaging.python.org/tutorials/installing-packages/#installing-packages>`_
 to learn more.